blueag8/Photography_Website/README.md

 ## Future Implementations

- 1. Automated message bot facilities.
+ 1. Automated message bot.
  2. Provide an external link to photos enlarged.
-Ie the Cloudinary link could open in a new tab.
-Or use a model to enlarge the photo for viewing.
+Ie the Cloudinary link could open in a new tab, or use a model to enlarge the photo for viewing.
  3. Better presentation of singular product/image page.
  4. Images need improving.
  5. Email copy or order form to the customer.
 (Perhaps use a modal to show order back to the customer rather than the alert).